Logo of Pest Crews

 Bothell's mix of wooded areas, wetlands, and residential neighborhoods makes it attractive to a variety of wildlife species seeking food and shelter.
 The most frequent culprits for nuisance issues include:

 • Rodents: Rats and squirrels are common invaders, often seeking warmth and nesting materials in attics, crawlspaces, and wall voids.
-They can chew on wires, insulation, and structural wood, creating fire hazards and significant damage1.
+They can chew on wires, insulation, and structural wood, creating fire hazards and significant damage.

 Understanding which animal you're dealing with is the first step toward an effective solution.